cyfinfaza/nanote-server/README.md

 - Recursively digest media collections with thousands of files
 - Extract metadata and album art, either embedded in the file or included as `cover.jpg` in the file's directory
 - Serve metadata library, audio data, and album art
-- HTTP basic authentication for media
+- HTTP basic authentication
 - Multiple users/libraries behind separate passwords
 - Cache metadata library, with an API to trigger rebuilding
 ## Installation
 1. [Ensure you have Go 1.16 or later installed](https://go.dev/dl/)
-2. Clone or [download](https://github.com/cyfinfaza/nanote-server) this repository
+2. Clone or [download](https://github.com/cyfinfaza/nanote-server/archive/refs/heads/master.zip) this repository
 3. Run `go build` to build the binary for your platform
 4. Modify the sample `config.yml` with your configuration
 5. Run the binary you built, ensuring the config file is in the running directory